Xenthio/Nostalgic-Tweaks/README.md

+# Nostalgic Tweaks X
+My personal fork of Nostalgic Tweaks with more features and other things.

 # Mod Relicense
 As of August 15th, 2024, Nostalgic Tweaks is now under the LGPLv3 license.
 I can no longer provide continuous updates to the mod and I will be stepping away from development.
 All versions starting at `v2.0.0-beta.905` and later will use this license.
 Any mod developer(s) that would like to continue my work on this project may fork it and distribute their changes under a new mod name.